Refinitiv/websocket-api/Applications/Examples/EDP/java/README.md

-# Java Elektron Real-Time Example
+# Java Elektron Real-Time Examples
 ## Summary

-This example demonstrates authenticating via the Elektron Real-Time Service and Elektron Data Platform Gateway, and logging in with the retrieved token to retrieve market content.
+These examples demonstrate authenticating via the Elektron Real-Time (ERT) Service and Elektron Data Platform (EDP) Gateway, and consuming market content.

-The example first sends an HTTP request to the EDP Gateway, using the specified username and password.
-The Gateway provides an authentication token in response.
+The MarketPriceEdpGwAuthentication example demonstrates authenticating via an HTTPS request to the EDP-RT Gateway using a username and password.
+It then opens a WebSocket to the ERT service using the specified hostname, logs in with the retrieved token, and requests market content.

-The example then opens a WebSocket to the Elektron Real-Time Service at the specified host, logs in using the authentication token, then retrieves market content.
+The MarketPriceEdpGwServiceDiscovery example demonstrates authenticating via an HTTPS request to the EDP Gateway using a username and password, and discovering endpoints of the EDP-RT service via an HTTPS request to EDP-RT Service Discovery.
+The example then opens a WebSocket to an endpoint (or optionally two endpoints, if the --hotstandby option is used), logs in with the retrieved token, and requests market content.

-The example periodically retrieves new authentication tokens, using a refresh token included in the response from the Gateway instead of the username and password.
-Once the new token is retrieved, it sends a login request with this token over its WebSocket to the Elektron Real-Time Service.
+The examples periodically retrieve new authentication tokens, using a refresh token included in the response from the Gateway instead of the username and password.
+Once the new token is retrieved, they send a login request with this token over their WebSockets to the ERT Service.

-## Setup and Run Example
+## Setup
 ### Windows
 1. __Install Ant/Ivy__
     - Install __Ant__